cs1302uga/cs1302-api-app/README.md

 ## Academic Honesty

-You agree to the Academic Honesty policy as outlined in the course syllabus and the University honesty website.
+You agree to the Academic Honesty policy as outlined in the course syllabus and the University's honesty website.
 Furthermore, you must adhere to the copyright notice and licensing information at the bottom of this document.